Concepts

 function.
 This leaves the overlapping parts of both objects.

-// Overlap of a cube and sphere
+// overlap of a cube and sphere

 cube() -> intersect(sphere(radius=1));